 - Kittens are rambunctious and lively.
 Your household will never again be peaceful with a crazy kitten running around.
 If "serenity" is your lifestyle, you'll be better off with an older cat.

-- Grown cats may already have been neutered and had its "shots."
+- Grown cats may already have been neutered and had their shots.

 - Older cats may make the transition to a new home easier than kittens, and often they are much more grateful.
 The benefit to the older cat is that most of these cats will not find homes because people naturally gravitate toward the kittens.

 A final consideration is your own age.
 Older adults may prefer to get a senior cat because of the aforementioned reasons.
 You might even want to adopt a special needs cat, one that is blind, deaf, an amputee, or otherwise "disabled."
-These cats make wonderful companions and compensate for their "disabilities" with a wealth of love and devotion for their human savior.
+These cats make wonderful companions and compensate for their restrictions with a wealth of love and devotion for their human savior.

 If you are younger, with school-age children, a cat who is 1 or 2 years old would be a great choice, and the cat can grow up with your children.

 One or More Cats?

 You may have not even entertained the idea of adopting more than one cat, but it is not unusual for someone to go to a shelter to adopt one kitty and come home with two.
 You may fall in love with a beautiful, personable cat, only to find that she has a littermate or "best friend" and can only be adopted as part of a pair.
 My response to that scenario is that if you have space in your home and your heart and the resources to care for more than one, you'll be rewarded with much more than twice the amount of joy.
 This is particularly true when getting a kitten.
 Kittens are loads of fun, but for a number of reasons, two kittens are better than one, in many cases.